-A management program for broadleaf signalgrass should begin with a preplant-incorporated treatment of Prowl, Sonalan, Dual, or Outlook.
-The preplant-incorporated treatment should be followed by a preemergence or ground-cracking application of Outlook or Dual.
+A management program for broadleaf signalgrass should begin with a preplant-incorporated treatment of Prowl, Sonalan, Dual Magnum, Warrant, or Outlook.
+The preplant-incorporated treatment should be followed by a preemergence or ground-cracking application of Dual Magnum, Warrant, or Outlook.
 Broadleaf signalgrass which escapes soil treatments may be controlled with postemergence application of Poast or Select Max.
-Cracking stage application of Gramoxone Inteon or Boa effectively controls seedling broadleaf signalgrass.
+Cracking stage application of Paraquat (various formulations) effectively controls seedling broadleaf signalgrass.

-Texas panicum is not effectively controlled by Dual, Outlook, Intrro, or Pursuit.
+Texas panicum is not effectively controlled by Dual Magnum, Warrant, Outlook, Intrro, or Pursuit.
 Management should begin with a preplant-incorporated application of Prowl or Sonalan.
 Texas panicum may emerge from deeper in the soil than other annual grasses.
 As a result, Prowl or Sonalan should be incorporated to a depth of 3 inches (this is deeper than specified on Prowl label).
-Dual, Outlook, or Intrro applied preemergence or at ground-cracking provides some suppression.
+Dual Magnum, Warrant, Outlook, or Intrro applied preemergence or at ground-cracking provides some suppression.
 Texas panicum which escapes soil treatments may be controlled with postemergence application of Poast or Select Max.
-Cracking stage application of Gramoxone Inteon or Boa also effectively controls seedling Texas panicum.
+Cracking stage application of Paraquat (various formulations) also effectively controls seedling Texas panicum.

-44 Weed Co ntrol in Peanuts 2016 Pea nut P roduction Guide peq Remarks Incorporate into the top 1 to 2 inches within 7 days of application.
+2017 Pear nut P roduction Guide pe Remarks Incorporate into the top 1 to 2 inches within 7 days of application.
 Incorporate 3 inches deep for Texas panicum (note this is deeper incorporation than the label specifies).
 Use higher rate for broadleaf signalgrass, fall panicum, or Texas panicum.
-May be tank mixed with Dual Magnum, Strongarm, Pursuit, or dimethenamid for control of mixed infestations of nutsedge and annual grasses.
-Incorporate 2 to 3 inches deep within 2 days of application (incorporation as soon as possible after application is preferred).
+May be tank mixed with Dual Magnum, Strongarm, Pursuit, Warrant, or Outlook for control of mixed infestations of nutsedge and annual grasses.
+Sonalan 3HFP 1.5-2.0 pt Incorporate 2 to 3 inches deep within 2 days of application (incorporation as soon as possible after Sonalan 10G 5.5-7.5 lb application is preferred).
 For Texas panicum incorporate 3 inches deep.
 Use higher rate for fall panicum, Texas panicum, or broadleaf signalgrass.
 See label for application rates for particular soil.
-May be tank mixed with Dual Magnum, Pursuit, Strongarm, or dimethenamid for control of mixed infestations of nutsedge and annual grasses.
-Incorporate into the top 3 inches of soil within 4 weeks of planting.
-When applied in tank mixture with other herbicides, follow incorporation directions for the tankmix partner.
-May be tank mixed with Dual Magnum, Prowl, Sonalan, Pursuit, or dimethenamid for improved control of nutsedge and annual grasses. d Control in Peanuts Preplant Incorporated Product Per Acre Prowl 3.3EC 1.8-2.4 pt or Prowl H 2 O 3.8 lb/gal 1.6-2.1 pt Sonalan 3HFP 1.5-2.0 pt or Sonalan 10G 5.5-7.5 lb Strongarm 84WDG 0.45 oz Table 18.
-Recommended Herbicides for Weed Control in Peanuts Pendimethalin 0.75-1.0 lb Ethalfluralin 0.56-0.75 lb Diclosulam 0.024 lb Table 18.
-Recomme Weed Problem Crabgrass, goosegrass, fall panicum, johnsongrass, broadleaf signalgrass, Texas panicum, carpetweed, lambsquarters, Broadleaf weeds and suppression of nutsedges
+May be tank mixed with Dual Magnum, Pursuit, Strongarm, Warrant, or Outlook for control of mixed infestations of nutsedge and annual grasses. cides for Weed Control in Peanuts Preplant Incorporated Product Per Acre Prowl 3.3EC 1.8-2.4 pt or Prowl H 2 O 3.8 lb/gal 1.6-2.1 pt Sonalan 3HFP 1.5-2.0 pt or Sonalan 10G 5.5-7.5 lb nded Herbicides for Weed Pendimethalin 0.75-1.0 lb Prowl 3.3EC 1.8-2.4 pt or Prowl H 2 O 3.8 lb/gal 1.6-2.1 pt Ethalfluralin 0.56-0.75 lb Table 18.
+Recommended Herbi Weed Problem Crabgrass, goosegrass, fall panicum, johnsongrass, broadleaf signalgrass, Texas panicum, carpetweed, lambsquarters,